abharun/pipeline-sst-dev/README.md

 Then run `sst dev` to start local server.

 You can deploy to AWS by running `sst deploy`.
+You can set the stage value to `dev` or `prod` to deploy to different environment.

 You can remove the stack by running `sst remove`.